FasterXML/jackson/README.md

 * [Mr Bean](../../../jackson-module-mrbean): "type materialization" -- let Mr Bean generate implementation classes on-the-fly (NO source code generation), to avoid monkey code
 * [OSGi](../../../jackson-module-osgi): allows injection of values from OSGi registry, via standard Jackson `@JacksonInject` annotation
 * [Paranamer](../../../jackson-module-paranamer): tiny extension for automatically figuring out creator (constructor, factory method) parameter names, to avoid having to specify `@JsonProperty`.
+* [JDK 8 Parameter names](../../../jackson-module-parameter-names): Module that adds support for using a new JDK8 feature: ability to access names of constructor and method parameters.

 ### Other modules, experimental